balancer/docs-v3/docs/concepts/vault/features/swap-fee.md

 It's crucial to remember that there is a limit to the static swap fee percentage.
 It can be set to any value between 0 and 10%, but no higher.

-TODO: Once this feature is live verify which function determines if governance/custom addr has authorisation & if zero address defaults to governance.

 ## Swap fees by pool type.
 Different types of pools can have varying minimum and maximum swap fees.
 These variations are determined by the mathematical security properties and specific product requirements.
 The table below provides the specific minimum and maximum swap fees for each pool type.